shubhamsinha21/Admin-Dashboard/README.md

 # Admin-Dashboard
-Building Real Time Admin Dashboard using real time data, charts, events and Kanban Dashboard
+Building Real Time Admin Dashboard using real time data, charts, events and Kanban Dashboard, CRM and more....